ZanderShah/Sodasplosion/README.md

 Sodasplosion
 ============

-Authors: Alexander Shah & Amy Zhang

-This is a bomberman clone written in Java for ICS3U6 at Richmond Hill High School.
+Bomberman clone written in Java for the final project of ICS3U6.
-Currently, all the AI does is move to safe locations when threatened by bombs and place bombs when it is not.